-NBRS Partners prepared a Statement of Heritage Impacts (SOHI) (Ref: 16004 - 3 June 2016) for the South Dural Precinct, provided at Appendix J. The site contains the following items that are identified on Schedule 5 of the Hornsby LEP 2013 (see Figure 19):
+NBRS Partners prepared a Statement of Heritage Impacts (SOHI) (Ref: 16004 - 3 June 2016) for the South Dural Precinct, provided at Appendix K. Whilst there are a handful of locally listed heritage items in the surrounding locality none of these exist within the site (see Figure 21).
+The proposed development will not impact on the heritage significance of nearby items to the north.